The Veiltail goldfish is thought to have originated in the Philadelphia area about the turn of the 20th century.

 Male/female differences are less obvious outside the breeding season because of the short round body shape.
 Often the female will have a slimmer body shape than the male giving the impression she is a male.

-The white tubercles that appear on the male’s operculum (gill plates) and leading edges of the pectorals are a sure sign of male gender.
+The white tubercles that appear on the male’s operculum (gill plates) and leading edges of the pectorals are a sure sign of the male gender.

 Select young for breeding that have long anal fins, as it is a good indication that they will develop the long flowing fins later in life.
 Young fish showing excessive fin growth early are normally the smaller specimens of the brood that seldom reach maturity.
 It is often the smaller finned individuals that are growing well and not putting much energy into fin development that turn out to be the best fish.